UVADS/git-basics/05-git-advanced.md

 GitHub refers to this as signature verification.
 Learn more about how to set up [sigature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).

-Once set up, you can sign any commit:
+Once set up, you can sign any commit, or set a repo/global configuration to always sign your commits.

 ```bash
 git commit -S -m "my commit message"
 ```

+Developers can also sign pushes in the same way as commits.

 ## Resets and reverting